Avoiding Europe in the summer and where to go instead

 Asia

 Much of Asia can be unbearably hot while also getting tons of rain (monsoon season).
 There are exceptions though.
 It is the perfect time to visit the southern islands of Indonesia including Bali (but there’s also Java, Lombok, Flores and Sulawesi).
 It is the driest time of year in this region and you’ll get average daily maximums in the 27C range.
 Central and East Coast Sri Lanka also has warm and sunny temperatures in July and August.
 Ladakh in Northern India is another exception: look forward to brilliant sunshine, stunning clear blue skies and Himalayan Mountains dotted with Buddhist temples.
-Another good place in Asia is Central Vietnam (Hoi An, Danang, Hue, Dalat and the Central Highlands) where it is dry with temps in the high 20’s.
+Another good place in Asia is Central Vietnam (Hoi An, Danang, Hue, Dalat and the Central Highlands) where it is dry with temps in the high 20’s (July is better than August).
 July and August are also good times to visit Malaysian Borneo (dry, with maximum daily temps around 29C).

 Helpful link: This site lets you browse through the different countries in Asia and gives you information on weather and the best times to visit.